 Clearly, it is important to get things right when planning to self-publish, but it’s probably not enough to get things as right as possible.
 A publication has to be as perfect as it can be, particularly so with non-fiction.
 I’m not just talking about spelling, punctuation, and grammar, either, but getting the facts right, being consistent, and making sure the typography is correct.
 These things are equally important.

 However, as rigorous as we might think we are, we all make mistakes: the writer, the copy-editor, the typographer, the proofreader…we all do it – and that includes me!

-The fortunate thing about self-publishing, is that it is a simple enough procedure to update and re-publish a novel, but this may only happen when Joe Public has already bought the book and has kindly brought the error to the world’s attention in their review…as I once discovered, much to my embarrassment:
+The fortunate thing about self-publishing is that it is simple enough to update and re-publish a novel; required when the customer has bought the book and published an error in their review…as I once discovered, much to my embarrassment:

 “There was no doubting whose father Edith was.”

 Oops!
 Not my mistake, but one I did not spot the first time round.
 It’s correct now.

 So, if you do find an error among these blog entries, remember ‘nobody’s perfect’, although I do try my best to be.
 Some days are just better than others.